gomezzz/LICOS/README.md

 ## Contact

-If you have any questions, feel to reach out to @gomezzz (email: `pablo.gomez at esa.int`) or @GabrieleMeoni (email: `TODO`).
+If you have any questions, feel to reach out to @gomezzz (email: `pablo.gomez at esa.int`) or @GabrieleMeoni (email: `G.Meoni@tudelft.nl`).
 You can also open an issue on the GitHub repository.